martin-ueding/vigilant-crypto-snatch/docs/configuration/marketplace.md

 We currently support two marketplaces directly, [Bitstamp](https://bitstamp.net/) and [Kraken](https://kraken.com/).
 We support many more via the CCXT library.
 You only have to configure one of them, but you can also configure multiple.

-You just have to specify which marketplace you want to use via another entry in the YAML file:
+You just have to specify which marketplace you want to use.
+Either do that on the *General* settings screen, or via another entry in the YAML file:

 ```yaml
 marketplace: "kraken"